lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[May 2020\] I was invited to give the talk about ubiquitous sensing and computing on mobile and IoT security at Zhejiang University.

 \[May 2020\] I have successfully defended my thesis!
 Many thanks to my advisors and thesis defense committee!

 \[May 2020\] One paper was accepted by IEEE Transactions on Mobile Computing.